qmlbook/qmlbook/en/ch06/index.rst

 At the end of the ``ListView`` contents, a ``header`` and a ``footer`` element can be inserted.
 These can be considered special delegates places at the beginning or end of the list.
 For a horizontal list, these will not appear at the head or foot, but rather at then beginning or end, depending on the ``layoutDirection`` used.

-The example below illustrates how an header and footer can be used to enhance the perception of the beginning and end of a list.
+The example below illustrates how a header and footer can be used to enhance the perception of the beginning and end of a list.
 There are other uses for these special list elements.
 For instance, they can be used to keep buttons to load more contents.

 .. literalinclude:: src/listview/header-footer.qml
     :start-after: M1>>